 - Stoploss procedure?

 - Do you pyramid up?
-That is, do you buy more as price rise?
+That is, do you buy more as the price rises?

 In contrast, look at JD Weatherspoon’s (JDW) trend below.
 It broke out at the same time as Microsoft in 2014, but it endured a multi-year consolidation before prices took off.
-Its returns are also far lower than that of MSFT’s.
+Its returns are also far inferior to that of MSFT’s.
 Tactically, it would better to take a loss here and move on to other better-performing stocks in 2014, and returned here in 2016.

-Therefore, having a stop-loss strategy is must, because you will never know how a stock will perform after establishing new highs.
+Therefore, having a stop-loss strategy is must.
+This is because you will never know how a stock will perform after establishing new highs.